buenos-nachos/time-sync/README.md

 - 🔄 **Keep things in sync** – `time-sync` ensures that different systems on one device can't ever get out of sync with each other.
 - 📸 **No more snapshot flakes** – `time-sync` makes it easy to freeze the time to a specific value to ensure that your snapshot tests stay deterministic.
 - 🏝️ **Astro islands** – All `time-sync` packages aim to support Astro's island architecture out of the box.
-This includes mixing `.astro` files with frameworks that have official bindings.
+This includes mixing `.astro` files with UI frameworks that have official `time-sync` packages.
 - 📦 **As few dependencies as possible** – The vanilla version of `time-sync` has zero runtime dependencies.
 Each package for binding it to a framwork aims to have only that framework as a dependency.

 ### Coming soon